indilib/indi-3rdparty/indi-rolloffino/doc/rolloffino.md

 Use of a separate four channel relay module and no relay shield.
 Two Linear Actuators operating in unison activated by the roof open and close buttons.
 A LN298N motor controller is used to operate the linear actuators.
 The LN298N PWM option is used to compensate for differences in performance between the linear actuators.
 Uses one of the relays to apply power to the LN298N when movement activated.
 Shows example of Actions using the ones from rolloff.ino.relay.

 ### rolloff.ino.syren.
 This example controls a 12 volt DC motor using a SyRen motor driver.
 This is an Arduino Mega example, no relays are used.
 Fully open and fully closed sensors are used to know when to stop the motor.
 Two extra sensors provide slow start and stop.
 The code uses a SyRen 50A motor driver to vary power to the motor and reverse polarity in order to change direction.
 It uses soft start and soft stop by ramping up and down the speed of the motor to open and close the roof.
 The SyRen powers the motor and can also supply 5 volts to power an Arduino.
 It includes code for using local buttons.
 Code is a subset from a working system with the extended Action edits made.
 It has not received testing in its presnt form.
 The SyRen documentation indicates that if using a power supply a 12V battery should also be used.
-The image shows a completely batery powered installation.
+The image shows a batery powered SyRen installation.
+The Arduino uses a separate power supply.

 ### rolloff.ino.standard.prev
 Example code undisturbed by the addition of Actions.
 Used for testing old Arduino to newer driver.
 Retained for a while.